Theory of the Elementary Particles: The neutrino masses

-If the same principle that applies to the decay of the $\pi^\pm$\,mesons, namely that in the decay the oscillation energy of the decaying particle is conserved and that an entire neutrino type supplies the energy released in the decay, as expressed by Eqs.(61,62), also applies to the decay of the neutron n $\rightarrow$ p + e$^-\,+\,\bar{\nu}_e$, then the mass of the anti-electron neutrino can be determined from the known difference $\Delta$ = m(n)\,$-$\,m(p) = 1.293\,332\,MeV/c$^2$ $\cong 5/2\,\cdot$\,m(e)/c$^2$ [2].
-Nearly one half of $\Delta$ comes from the energy lost by the emission of the electron, whose mass is 0.510\,9989\,MeV/$\mathrm{c}^2$.
-N anti-electron neutrinos are in the neutrino quadrupoles in the neutron, one-fourth of them is carried away by the emitted electron.
-We have seen in the paragraph above Fig.\,4 that the decay sequence of the $\pi^\pm$\,mesons requires that the electron carries with it N$^\prime$/4 electron neutrinos, if the $\pi^\pm$\,mesons consist of a lattice with a center neutrino or antineutrino and equal numbers of $\nu_e,\bar{\nu}_e,\nu_\mu,\bar{\nu}_\mu$ neutrinos as required by conservation of neutrino numbers during the creation of $\pi^\pm$.
-The composition of the electron will be discussed in detail in Section\,11.
-The electron can carry N$^\prime$/4 anti-electron neutrinos as well as N$^\prime$/4 electron neutrinos, see Appendix C. Since, as we will see shortly, m$(\nu_e$) = m($\bar{\nu}_e$) this does not make a difference energetically but is relevant for the orientation of the spin vector of the emitted electron.
-After the neutron has lost N$^\prime$/4 anti-electron neutrinos to the electron emitted in the $\beta$-decay the other 3/4$\cdot$N$^\prime$ anti-electron neutrinos in the neutron provide the energy ($\Delta$ $-$ m(e$^-$))c$^2$ = 0.782\,333\,MeV $\cong$ 3/2$\cdot$m(e)c$^2$ released in the decay of the neutron.
-From this follows, after division by 3/4$\cdot$N$^\prime$, that the rest mass of the anti-electron neutrino is
+If the same principle that applies to the decay of the $\pi^\pm$\,mesons, namely that in the decay the oscillation energy of the decaying particle is conserved (Eq.63), and that an entire neutrino type supplies the energy released in the decay (Eq.64), also applies to the decay of the neutron n $\rightarrow$ p + e$^-\,+\,\bar{\nu}_e$ (100\%), then the mass of the electron neutrino can be determined from the known difference $\Delta$ = m(n)\,$-$\,m(p) = 1.293\,332\,MeV/c$^2$ [2].
+The standard description of the $\beta$-decay of the neutron uses the W$^\pm$ bosons.
+Since m(W$^\pm$) $\cong$ 85\,m(n) the presence of W$^\pm$ in the decay of the neutron violates conservation of energy.
+The decay of the neutron considered in the following does, on the other hand, conserve energy.